-According to GlobalData’s LNG Liquefaction Database, there was a total liquefaction capacity of 464mtpa (million tonnes per annum) in the world in 2022, shared across 22 countries.
+According to GlobalData’s LNG Liquefaction Database, there was a total liquefaction capacity of 472mtpa (million tonnes per annum) in the world in 2023, shared across 22 countries.
+By 2027, the total LNG liquefaction capacity is expected to rise to 816mtpa.
+52 new LNG liquefaction terminals are expected to commence operations by 2027.
 GlobalData uses proprietary data and analytics to provide a complete picture of the global LNG Liquefaction segment.
 Buy the latest LNG terminals profiles here.
 Buy the latest LNG terminals profiles here.

-In 2022, Australia had the highest liquefaction capacity, followed by Qatar and the US.
-Here are the ten largest LNG liquefaction terminals in the world by capacity in 2022, according to GlobalData’s LNG Liquefaction Database.
+In 2023, Australia had the highest liquefaction capacity at 89mtpa, the United States at 82mtpa and Qatar at 77mtpa.
+Here are the ten largest LNG liquefaction terminals in the world by capacity in 2023, according to GlobalData’s LNG Liquefaction Database.

 Smarter leaders trust GlobalData